-- Authorized referrals as described under "Getting a Referral" in the "How to Obtain Services" section - Certain care when you visit the service area of another Region as described under "Visiting Other Regions" in the "How to Obtain Services" section - Chiropractic services as described in the "ASH Plans Chiropractic Services" section, and for Southern California Region Members, chiropractic services as described under "Chiropractic Services" in the "Benefits, Copayments, and Coinsurance" section - Durable medical equipment as described under "Durable Medical Equipment for Home Use" in the "Benefits, Copayments, and Coinsurance" section - Emergency ambulance Services as described under "Ambulance Services" in the "Benefits, Copayments, and Coinsurance" section - Emergency Services, Post-Stabilization Care, and Out-of-Area Urgent Care as described in the "Emergency Services and Urgent Care" section
+- Authorized referrals as described under "Getting a Referral" in the "How to Obtain Services" section - Certain care when you visit the service area of another Region as described under "Visiting Other Regions" in the "How to Obtain Services" section - Chiropractic services as described in the "ASH Plans Chiropractic Services" section, and for Southern California Region Members, chiropractic services as described under "Chiropractic Services" in the "Benefits, Copayments, and Coinsurance" section - Durable medical equipment as described under "Durable Medical Equipment for Home Use" in the "Benefits, Copayments, and Coinsurance" section - Emergency ambulance Services as described under "Ambulance Services" in the "Benefits, Copayments, and Coinsurance" section - Emergency Services, Post-Stabilization Care, and Out-of-Area Urgent Care as described in the "Emergency Services and Urgent Care" section - Home health care as described under "Home Health Care" in the "Benefits, Copayments, and Coinsurance" section - Ostomy, urological, and wound care supplies as described under "Ostomy, Urological, and Wound Care Supplies" in the "Benefits, Copayments, and Coinsurance" section

-- Home health care as described under "Home Health Care" in the "Benefits, Copayments, and Coinsurance" section - Ostomy and urological supplies as described under "Ostomy and Urological Supplies" in the "Benefits, Copayments, and Coinsurance" section - Out-of-area dialysis care as described under "Dialysis Care" in the "Benefits, Copayments, and Coinsurance" section - Prescription drugs from Non-Plan Pharmacies as described under "Outpatient Prescription Drugs, Supplies, and Supplements" in the "Benefits, Copayments, and Coinsurance" section - Prosthetic and orthotic devices as described under "Prosthetic and Orthotic Devices" in the "Benefits, Copayments, and Coinsurance" section - Routine Services associated with Medicareapproved clinical trials as described under "Routine Services Associated with Clinical Trials" in the "Benefits, Copayments, and Coinsurance" section
+- Out-of-area dialysis care as described under "Dialysis Care" in the "Benefits, Copayments, and Coinsurance" section - Prescription drugs from Non-Plan Pharmacies as described under "Outpatient Prescription Drugs, Supplies, and Supplements" in the "Benefits, Copayments, and Coinsurance" section - Prosthetic and orthotic devices as described under "Prosthetic and Orthotic Devices" in the "Benefits, Copayments, and Coinsurance" section - Routine Services associated with Medicareapproved clinical trials as described under "Routine Services Associated with Clinical Trials" in the "Benefits, Copayments, and Coinsurance" section

 Regions outside California.
-If you move to the service area of another Region outside California, please contact the Health Benefits Officer in your agency (or, if you are retired, the CalPERS Health Account Services Section to learn about your Group health care options.
-You may be able to enroll in the new service area if there is an agreement between CalPERS and that Region, but the plan, including coverage, premiums, and eligibility requirements, might not be the same.

-Please call our Member Service Call Center for more information about our other Regions, including their locations in the District of Columbia and parts of Colorado, Georgia, Hawaii, Idaho, Maryland, Ohio, Oregon, Virginia, and Washington.
+If you move to the service area of another Region outside California, please contact the Health Benefits Officer in your agency (or, if you are retired, the CalPERS Health Account Services Section) to learn about your Group health care options.
+You may be able to enroll in the service area of another Region if there is an agreement between CalPERS and that Region, but the plan, including coverage, premiums, and eligibility requirements might not be the same.
+For the purposes of this eligibility rule, Regions outside California may change on January 1 of each year and are currently the District of Columbia and parts of Colorado, Georgia, Hawaii, Idaho, Maryland, Ohio, Oregon, Virginia, and Washington.